Final report for SW18-500

 This project is a continuation of Western SARE Project SW15-008, in which two field trials were established on the Southwestern Colorado Research Station (SWCRC) to evaluate various cover crop mixtures.
 These trials were continued with the aim of assessing the effect of different mixtures (varying in legume vs grass proportion, cool vs warm season species, etc.) on biomass accumulation, soil health and ecosystem services.
 Cover crop mixtures were chosen in collaboration with participating farmers, NRCS staff, and research center staff.
 Mixtures include varying proportions of legumes, grasses, brassicas, and other broadleaves.

-The first field trial was established in Fall of 2015 and compared three mixtures vs. a fallow control in a randomized complete block (RCB) design with three replicate plots.
-All were managed under no-till and planted to wheat in Fall of 2016.
-The same cover crop mixture was re-planted in September 2017, followed by wheat planting in Fall 2018.
+The first field trial was established in Fall of 2015 (Experiment 1) and compared three fall-planted cover crop mixtures alternating with winter wheat vs. a fallow-winter wheat control in a randomized complete block (RCB) design with three replicate plots.
+All were managed under no-till.
+The third cycle of wheat was harvested in July 2021.

-In Fall of 2016 a second replicated trial was established with nine cover crop treatments including both spring- and fall- planted mixtures.
-The experiment also examined these cover crop treatments within two-tillage regimes (no-till vs. conventional tillage) and employs a RCB design.
-All plots within this second experiment were seeded to wheat in September 2017, followed by cover crop planting in Fall 2018.
+In Fall of 2016 a second replicated trial (Experiment 2) was established with eight cover crop treatments including both spring- and fall- planted mixtures (planting windows) and compared against a winter wheat-fallow control.
+The experiment also examined these cover crop treatments within two-tillage regimes (no-till vs. conventional tillage) and follows a RCB design.
+The third cycle of winter wheat was planted in September 2021.

 On-farm trials to evaluate cover crop mixtures

-In order to assess performance of cover crop mixtures, medium-term impacts of cover crops on soil health, and evaluate profitability of cover crop implementation, field trials of annual cover crop mixtures, which were established in Project SW15-008, continued in dryland production fields of participating farmers in Colorado and Utah.
+In order to assess performance of cover crop mixtures, medium-term impacts of cover crops on soil health, and evaluate profitability of cover crop implementation, field trials of annual cover crop mixtures, which were established in Project SW15-008 as early as 2015, continued in dryland production fields of participating farmers in Colorado and Utah.
 Farmer fields are divided into cover crop treatments and control treatments.
 The control treatment is managed according to usual farmer practices, usually a cash crop followed by a fallow period.
 Plots under cover crop management will be planted to a cover crop when the farmer would typically leave his or her land fallow.
-Four local producers are continuing their participation in the project (planted to either cover crop or winter wheat in Fall 2018), and one new field in Colorado was planted to cover crop in Fall 2018.
+Four local producers are continuing their participation in the project (planted to either cover crop or winter wheat in Fall 2020), and one new field in Colorado was planted to cover crop in Fall 2018 and continued for a second cover crop cycle in Fall 2020.

 The cover crop mixture evaluated on-farm is consistent across all participating farms and includes winter pea, hairy vetch, winter triticale, oats, nitro radish, and rapeseed.
 This mixture was selected based on farmer feedback and production data collected in Project SW15-008, taking into consideration both biomass production as well as cost minimization.
 It includes a significant proportion of both legumes and grasses, to gain the benefits of both nitrogen fixation as well as biomass accumulation.